-The leader of an association will certainly have an impression of the capacities of the staff and impact of the activities undertaken, but setting aside a specific time for detailed analysis of all the various aspects in turn and noting the results will be enlightening.
+The leader of an association will certainly have an impression of the capacities of the staff and impact of the activities undertaken, but setting aside a specific time for detailed analysis of all the various will be enlightening.
 Using some of the techniques of business management is a valid approach, tailoring and adjusting them to the scale of the association.